Microscope Crew

 Student Microscope

 Student microscopes are portable devices used to familiarize students with the structure and function of microscopes before hands-on experience with laboratory microscopes.
 They possess a 10x eyepiece to offer a magnification experience to the students.
-The lamp of student microscopes has LED or Hydrogen, whereas some are also battery-operated and more convenient to be used in classrooms.
-Regular and students microscopes are made of metal and must not be confused with toy microscopes.
+The lamps of student microscopes have LED or Hydrogen, whereas some are also battery-operated and more convenient to use in classrooms.
+Regular and student microscopes are made of metal and must not be confused with toy microscopes.

 Characteristics and uses of Student Microscope